 As part of the legal sector, we recognise that we have a responsibility to take a robust approach to modern slavery and human trafficking.
 We are committed to preventing modern slavery and human trafficking in our corporate activities, and to ensuring that our supply chains are free from modern slavery and human trafficking and comply with our values.

-As part of this on-going strategy, we will be working in collaboration with STOP THE TRAFFIK, a leading NGO focused on working with businesses and vulnerable communities to prevent modern slavery.
-We are looking forward to working together over the coming year to undertake a comprehensive training programme that will raise awareness of modern slavery risks across our organisation.
-We will also be risk mapping our Tier 1 supply chain and enhancing our existing due diligence around our customer processes in order to further mitigate our risk of modern slavery.
+As part of our on-going strategy to raise awareness of obligations for businesses, we are continuing to work in collaboration with STOP THE TRAFFIK, a leading NGO focused on working with businesses and vulnerable communities to prevent modern slavery.
 We are looking to strengthen our own reporting processes whilst also sharing modern slavery best practice throughout our networks.

 STOP THE TRAFFIK: “We are excited about working together with Lyons Davidson to develop their modern slavery risk mitigation strategy.
 Lyons Davidson’s position within the sector provides a unique position to promote best practice for modern slavery prevention and we are looking forward to working collaboratively in this vital area.”

 Lyons Davidson fully supports the UK’s Modern Slavery Act 2015 (the Act) and the provisions set out.
-This statement, made pursuant to section 54(1) of the Modern Slavery Act 2015, sets out Lyons Davidson Limited’s (LDL) actions to assess potential modern slavery risks related to its business and to put in place steps aimed at ensuring that there is no modern slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 2019/2020 and has been approved by the Board of LDL.
+This statement, made pursuant to section 54(1) of the Modern Slavery Act 2015, sets out Lyons Davidson Limited’s actions to assess potential modern slavery risks related to its business and to put in place steps aimed at ensuring that there is no modern slavery or human trafficking in its own business and its supply chains.
+This statement relates to actions and activities during the financial year 1 December 2020- 31 November 2021 and has been approved by the Board of Directors.

 1. Our Organisational Structure and Supply Chains

-This policy covers the activities of Lyons Davidson Limited/Lyons Davidson Scotland LLP and File Dynamics Limited.
+This policy covers the activities of Lyons Davidson Limited, Lyons Davidson Scotland LLP and File Dynamics Limited (LDL/FDL).

 LDL is a law firm providing legal services to businesses and individuals nationwide.
 File Dynamics Limited provides support functions to the business.